sonalkr132/algos/README.md

 # alogs

-Problems solved in codechef and others
+Problems solved on codechef and others